 Good friends are loyal even when it is inconvenient and uncomfortable.
 Donna stood by us, and of course, we got the mirror!

-Qualities of a Good Friend: Supportive
+Quality of a Good Friend: Supportive

-The second quality of what makes a good friend is when we are supported through the highs and lows of life.
 When we are supportive, we provide encouragement, emotional guidance, and physical help.
 Being supportive is loyalty in action.
 We may not always want to jump in, but because we value someone, we do it anyway.

 When we moved to another state, I was apprehensive but excited.
 After a few weeks, I unpacked the last box and put my baby down for a nap.
 As I sat down the phone rang.
 My friend Teeny’s voice was just what I needed to hear.